holy-8/cool_char_lang/README.md

 For the explanation of the language, look into `reference/` folder.
 Preferably read the poorly written `reference/documentation`.

-Sample programms can be found in `programms/` folder.
+Sample programs can be found in `programs/` folder.